 • gaseous.

-According to the types of impact on the natural environment and humans, there are:
+According to the types of impact on the natural environment and humans, the following are distinguished:

 • toxic waste;